JeffDeCola/my-go-examples/cryptography/asymmetric-cryptography/ecdsa-digital-signature/README.md

 are important for message validation.

-The Elliptic Curve Digital Signature Algorithm is a great way at present to cryptographically sign a message
+The Elliptic Curve Digital Signature Algorithm is a great way to cryptographically sign a message.

 This illustration may help,